Loans: BC Residents (Part-Time)

 If you are enrolled in more than 8 units, see the BC Residents (Full-Time) section.
 If you are enrolled in less than 3 units, you are ineligible for government student loan funding.

-SFU Financial Aid and Awards has received confirmation from StudentAid BC that we are able to receive the Part-Time Studies application by email.
+SFU Financial Aid and Awards has received confirmation from StudentAid BC that we are able to receive the Part-Time Studies application electronically.